 Bottled water is one of the greatest marketing scams of the modern age.
 Take PepsiCo’s Aquafina brand, for example.
-Just by including a picture of mountains on the label, we are led to believe that this water originates from a natural drinking source.
-It’s essentially the same tactic that is used by several companies who bottle and sell water to the masses, as well as by food manufacturers who wish us to believe their products are ‘natural.’
+Just by including a picture of mountains on the label, they can lead us to believe that this water originates from a natural drinking source.
+It’s essentially the same tactic used by several companies who bottle and sell water to the masses, as well as by food manufacturers who wish us to believe their products are ‘natural.’

 Nestle’s Pure Life and Coca-Cola’s Dasani, the world’s largest corporate water brands, are also guilty of this kind of willful misdirection.
 Three years ago, Coca-Cola admitted that Dasani is just filtered tap water.

-In 2007, Corporate Accountability International, based in Boston, pressured the U.S. manufacturer of Aquafina bottled water to make it clear that the drink is made with treated tap water.
+In 2007, Corporate Accountability International pressured the U.S. manufacturer of Aquafina bottled water to make it clear to consumers that the drink is made with treated tap water.
 They said that PepsiCo was guilty of misleading marketing practices used to “turn water from a natural resource into a pricey consumer item.”

 Although this effort began several years, activists are still pressuring the company to label all of their bottles with something that, truly, should be public knowledge.

 So, it seems not all of the bottles were labelled, which is why RT news as well as Greenpeace have also joined in to contribute to the bad press for bottled water, and we are happy to do the same.
-It’s just another opportunity to provide the masses with the truth about bottled water.
+It’s just another opportunity to share the truth about bottled water with the world.

 Important Facts About Bottled Water

-The plastic bottles of water we buy every week in the United States alone could circle the globe five times.
-That’s not a comfortable thought, and it should have us questioning our activities on the planet, and whether or not the convenience is worth the cost in ecological damage.
+In 2012, every 27 hours, Americans consumed enough bottled water to circle the entire equator with plastic bottles stacked end to end. (source) That’s not a comfortable thought, and it should have us questioning our activities on the planet, and whether or not the convenience is worth the cost in ecological damage.

-Truth is, it takes a lot of oil to make plastic bottles.
-The amount of oil it takes to make plastic water bottles in the United States alone could fuel approximately one million cars and light trucks for a year. (source)
+It takes a lot of oil to make plastic bottles.
+In fact, the amount of oil it takes to make plastic water bottles in the United States alone could fuel approximately 1 million cars and light trucks for a year. (source)

-Not long ago, German researchers discovered endocrine disrupting chemicals (EDCs), that could adversely affect development and reproduction, to be contained in 18 popular name brand bottled water products.
+Not long ago, German researchers discovered endocrine disrupting chemicals (EDCs), which could adversely affect development and reproduction, in 18 popular name brand bottled water products.
 Of the 24,520 suspect chemicals found to be present in bottled water, the one that showed consistent results and illustrated anti-androgenic and anti-estrogenic activity was di(2-ethylhexyl) fumarate (DEHF).
-Endocrine disruptors are chemicals that can interfere with the hormone system; they can cause cancerous tumors, birth defects, cardiovascular disorders, metabolic disorders, and, as mentioned earlier, other developmental disorders.
+Endocrine disruptors are chemicals that can interfere with the hormone system; they can cause cancerous tumours, birth defects, cardiovascular disorders, metabolic disorders, and, as mentioned earlier, other developmental disorders.

 “An increasing number of in vitro studies reports the presence of EDCs in bottled water , , , , .
 With previous studies focusing on estrogenicity, the present work provides evidence for an additional contamination with steroid receptor antagonists.
 Using an optimized extraction procedure, we detected antiestrogens and antiandrogens in the majority of analyzed bottled water products.
 Moreover, the antagonist activity was very potent.
 An equivalent of 3.75 mL bottled water inhibited estrogen and androgen receptor by up to 60 and 90%, respectively. . . .
 From a broader perspective, bottled water from six different countries has been found to contain estrogenic , , , , , antiestrogenic, and antiandrogenic (this study), as well as androgenic, progestagenic, and glucocorticoid-like chemicals .
 This demonstrates that a popular beverage is contaminated with diverse-acting EDCs.” (source)

-3. Bottled Water Could Potentially Be of Lower Quality Than Tap Water
+3. Bottled Water Quality Could Potentially Be Worse Than Tap Water

 How is this possible?

-The list is a long one, and it’s pretty ridiculous when you think about the fact that there are almost one billion people on this planet who do not have access to clean drinking water.
+The list is a long one, and it’s pretty ridiculous when you think about the fact that nearly 1 billion people on this planet do not have access to clean drinking water.
 More frustrating still is the reality that it doesn’t need to be this way.
-Children are dying by the minute from waterborne diseases and we have spent billions of dollars trying to vaccinate these populations, yet the same level of effort is not being made to provide clean drinking water to various communities around the world.
+Children are dying by the minute from waterborne diseases and we have spent billions of dollars trying to vaccinate these populations, yet the same level of effort is not being made to provide clean drinking water to communities around the world.

 Our greed seems to be the source of this problem… what do you think?